WallStreetMojo

 #1 – Entity Concept

-Entity concept is a concept which explains to you that your business is different than you.
+The entity concept is a concept that explains to you that your business is different from yours.
 It tells you that the business owner and the owner are two separate entities.
 The statute recognizes the entity as an artificial person.
-The entity is required to prepare its own set of financial statements and record its business transactions accordingly.
+The entity must prepare its own set of financial statements and record its business transactions accordingly.

 #2 – Money Measurement Concept